theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 anvi-summarize -c MEGAHIT_2500nt_CONTIGS.db -p SAMPLES-MERGED/PROFILE.db -C TOM_5_BINS -o SUMMARY_BINNING
 ```

 This step create a folder called `SUMMARY_BINNING`.
-Please download this folder into your laptop using `scp`, open it to and double click on the file called `index.html`.
+Please download this folder into your laptop using `scp`, open it and double click on the file called `index.html`.
 This should open a windows in your browser.

 Ok.